sustrik/libdill/man/tls_attach_client.md

 TLS is a cryptographic protocol to provide secure communication over the network.
 It is a bytestream protocol.

-This function instantiates TLS protocol on top of underlying bytestream protocol _s_.
+This function instantiates TLS protocol on top of the underlying protocol.
 TLS protocol being asymmetric, client and server sides are intialized in different ways.
-This particular function initializes the client side.
+This particular function initializes the client side of the connection.

+**s**: Handle of the underlying socket.
+It must be a bytestream protocol.

+**deadline**: A point in time when the operation should time out, in milliseconds.
+Use the now() function to get your current point in time.
+0 means immediate timeout, i.e., perform the operation if possible or return without blocking if not. -1 means no deadline, i.e., the call will block forever if the operation cannot be performed.

-The socket can be cleanly shut down using **tls_detach()** function.
+The socket can be cleanly shut down using **tls_detach** function.

-This function is available only if libdill library is built with `--enable-tls` option.
+This function is not available if libdill is compiled with **--disable-sockets** option.

+This function is not available if libdill is compiled without **--enable-tls** option.

 # RETURN VALUE

-Newly created socket handle.
-On error, it returns -1 and sets _errno_ to one of the values below.
+In case of success the function returns newly created socket handle.
+In case of error it returns -1 and sets **errno** to one of the values below.

 # ERRORS